Telstra vs Optus vs Vodafone coverage

 As opposed to 4G and 3G, there aren't any clean percentages available to help us compare and contrast the 5G coverage of Australia's mobile networks.

-While Telstra has been loud and proud about achieving a 5G footprint that covers 80% of Australia's population, both Optus and Vodafone have yet to put a number on the size of their respective efforts.
-That alone can suggest something about where Telstra sits relative to the rest of the big three, but without any actual numbers to compare it is difficult to come to the same sort of big picture conclusions about network coverage like the ones above.
+While Telstra has been loud and proud about achieving a 5G footprint that covers 85% of Australia's population, both Optus and Vodafone have yet to put a comparable number on the size of their respective efforts.
+That alone can suggest something about where Telstra sits relative to the other two, but without any actual numbers to compare it is difficult to draw any definitive conclusions about 5G network coverage.

 To find out if you have 5G coverage in your area, use the (+) and (-) icons in the top-left corner of the map to navigate to your area.
 For example, if you want to search for 5G coverage in Sydney, zoom right in and drag the map with your cursor to zero in on your address.